Want your next fundraising campaign to be a success?

-Now, certain high demand URL will be quite a bit more expensive.
+Now, certain high-demand URLs will be quite a bit more expensive.
 No worries, just tweak it until you find one that’s cheap.
 Maybe CoatDrive.org is being sold for $1,000.
 So try NYCCoatDrive.org instead!

 Clearwater Marine Aquarium did something similar to this, albeit slightly different.
-They used a special link from their main website, so that visitors could find the campaign by visiting SeeWinter.com/OperationColdStun.
-But the idea is still the same: their supporters already know their website, and all they have to do is tag on the very memorable name of the campaign at the end.
+They used a special link from their main website so visitors could find the campaign by visiting SeeWinter.com/OperationColdStun.
+But the idea is still the same: their supporters already know their website, and all they have to do is tag the very memorable name of the campaign at the end.

 Equally important, the URL is prominently displayed several times in the video!

-One of the worst things you can do, especially with an emotional campaign, is to just blast out your campaign once then forget about it.
+One of the worst things you can do, especially with an emotional campaign, is to blast your campaign once and then forget about it.

 You need to give multiple updates to your supporters!
 This means sending them back to the campaign page three, four, maybe even five times!

-Not only should you give them updates on the campaign’s progress, you need to update them on the causes’ progress as well!
+Not only should you give them updates on the campaign’s progress, but you also need to update them on the causes’ progress!
 How cruel is it to break someone’s heart and tell them a sad story about a big need in the world, then never give them any kind of uplifting news?